Phase space analysis of $f(R)$ cosmologies: revisiting attractor-to-GR: Scalar Sector for Positive-Power Corrections in f(R)

 Now, we can obtain an explicit form of the potential $V(\sigma)$ by substituting $R(\sigma)$ into equation (\ref{6}),

 This potential can be classified into two groups, depending on whether $n$ is odd or even.
+In Figures \ref{fig:panel1}(\subref{fig:a}) and \ref{fig:panel1}(\subref{fig:b}), the potential is shown for $n = 4$ and $n = 3$ for different values of $\alpha$ whereas in Figures \ref{fig:panel1}(\subref{fig:c}) and \ref{fig:panel1}(\subref{fig:d}) the potential is shown for a fixed $\alpha = 2M_p^{2-2n}$ but for different odd and even values of $n$.
 For all odd values of $n$, the nature of the potential remains the same and also for all even values except $n=2$ (i.e., the Starobinsky scenario), the nature of the potential remains the same.
-In \nameref{fig:1a}, the nature of the potential is shown for $n = 3$ (higher odd powers follow the same nature) and in \nameref{fig:1b}, the Starobinsky case and the case $n=4$ is shown (higher even powers follow the same nature as $n=4$).